 Scanning entails the study of all segments in the general environment.
 Firms use the scanning process to either detect early warning signals regarding potential changes or to detect changes that are already underway.
 In most cases, information and data being collected or observed are ambiguous, incomplete, and appear to be unconnected.
+Scanning is © 2017 Cengage Learning.
+All Rights Reserved.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part.

-Scanning is most important in highly volatile environments, and the scanning system should fit the organizational context (e.g., scanning systems designed for volatile environments are not suitable for firms competing in a stable environment).
+most important in highly volatile environments, and the scanning system should fit the organizational context (e.g., scanning systems designed for volatile environments are not suitable for firms competing in a stable environment).

-Teaching Note: Scanning may signal a future change in the needs and lifestyles of baby boomers as they approach retirement age.
+Scanning may signal a future change in the needs and lifestyles of baby boomers as they approach retirement age.
 This may not only provide opportunities for financial institutions as they prepare for an increase in the number of retirees, but also may provide opportunities for packagers and marketers of retirement communities and other products specifically targeted to this segment.